A modern learning experience can help retailers engage staff while improving customer service.

 Situational and scenario-based learning

 When learners can situate their learning within a familiar work environment—for instance, by seeing familiar pictures of their workplace—they’re able to tap into existing mental models and directly understand how their learning applies to their everyday work.
 Immediate application of training in real-life retail scenarios can minimize bad consumer experiences.
-Some retailers, like Walmart, are beginning to experiment with virtual reality to deliver this kind of training on topics such as management and customer service, supplementing more traditional methods.
+Some retailers are beginning to experiment with virtual reality to deliver this kind of training on topics such as management and customer service, supplementing more traditional methods.

 Bite-sized content and microlearning

 Progressive retailers put the focus on short digestible modules of content and different types of media such as video, infographics, and gamification to reinforce learning principles.
 Today’s employees want to be able to consume engaging, “just-in-time” pieces of learning content at the point of need.
 This ability is particularly useful in a customer support setting.
 PwC’s Total Retail 2017 study revealed that 78% of consumers rate “sales associates with a deep knowledge of the product range” as the most important factor when it comes to the in-store shopping experience.